Background for Revised Regulations:

-Regulations for the Petroleum Bulk Storage (PBS) program (Title 6 New York Codes Rules & Regulations (NYCRR) Parts 612-614) were promulgated in 1985.
+Regulations for the PBS program (Title 6 New York Codes Rules & Regulations (NYCRR) Parts 612-614) were promulgated in 1985.
 These regulations require owners to register storage facilities with DEC and comply with requirements for the safe storage and handling of petroleum.
-These PBS regulations have not been substantively revised since 1985.
+Prior to the October 11, 2015 revisions, the PBS regulations had not been substantively revised since 1985.

 - the federal regulations have a different definition of petroleum than NYS regulations and provide an exemption for certain tanks storing heating oil used consumptively on-premises and certain tanks storing motor fuels at farms and residences;

-- the federal regulations cover underground tanks over 110 gallons rather than 1,100 gallons;
+- the federal regulations cover underground tanks over 110 gallons rather than facilities with over 1,100 gallons;

 - the requirements for UST leak detection are different;

 - the federal regulations required USTs to be upgraded by December 22, 1998 to satisfy leak detection and corrosion protection requirements; and

 - site assessments must be performed when a tank is permanently taken out of service.